 The current Chief Financial Officer of Google is Sundar Pichai.
-He took on the role in 2020, overseeing the company’s financial operations and strategic investments.
-Pichai’s leadership ensures Google’s continued growth amid a competitive tech landscape.
+He started working in this role in 2020, managing the company’s money and investments.
+Pichai is leading Google, and the company is growing.

 Overview of Google’s CFO Role and Responsibilities